ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       ssh <username>@ng-<node_type><node_number>

-   For example, if your username is ``hirop`` and the node name is ``CPU``, then your SSH command might be:
+   For example this is the SSH command for a user with the username ``hirop`` and the node name ``CPU``:

    .. code-block:: terminal

       ssh hirop@ng-CPU03

-   In this case, you would have been specifically told that ``ng-CPU03`` is the node to use for your computations.
+   In this case, the user was specifically told that ``ng-CPU03`` is the node to use for computations.

 Jump Host Login Method
 $$$$$$$$$$$$$$$$$$$$$$$$$